guanjue/S3V2_IDEAS_ESMP/manuals/run_S3V2_IDEAS_in_AWS.md

-# Running S3V2-IDEAS in operating system set in Docker
+# Running S3V2-IDEAS in operating system set in AWS

 ### Outline
 **[(1) Install gsl python and R and used library](#Install-gsl-python-and-R-and-used-library.)**<br>